StateSpaceModels/ssm/README.md

     cd ssm
     npm install -g

 Pull requests are welcome for a .gyp file and windows support!

 ## Last check

-To make sure that everything is properly installed and ssm runs properly, try the following:
+To make sure that everything is properly installed and ssm runs smoothly, try the following:

     cd ssm/examples/tutorial